 They can be used to stash euros and dollars (as well as other currencies), which can be handy if your salary is not paid in sterling.
 Most accounts can be opened by anyone over the age of 18, although some are only available to those living outside the UK.

-While it is often necessary to invest at least £5,000 or £10,000 to open one, others require a minimum deposit of just £1.
+While it is often necessary to invest at least £5,000 or £10,000 to open an offshore savings account, others require a minimum deposit of just £1.

 Offered by many high street banks and building societies as well as private banks, most of the offshore accounts available to UK savers are based in the Channel Islands or the Isle of Man (which have separate tax jurisdictions) and, as such, can be operated by post, phone or online.